-The Free People Ottoman Tunic is about to be everyone's favorite sweater
+The trendiest sweater of the season is now nearly half-off

 Whether you live on the East Coast or the West Coast, in Florida or Minnesota, when November rolls around, you're ready to pack away the thin tank tops and the gauzy dresses and slip into something warmer.
 Cozier.
 Bigger.

 After scrolling endlessly through Instagram in recent months, we've noticed fashion influencers and bloggers have collectively latched onto a sweater that satisfies all these requirements.
-From Free People, the oversized pullover is dubbed the Ottoman Slouchy Tunic, and it comes in a rainbow of hues, from a soft cream to a punchy bubblegum pink, that will easily transition with you as the temperatures drop.
+From Free People, the oversized pullover is dubbed the Ottoman Slouchy Tunic, and not only is it on serious sale right now, but it comes in a rainbow of hues, from a soft cream to a punchy bubblegum pink, that will easily transition with you as the temperatures drop.

 First unveiled in 2015, the Ottoman has been rereleased each year in a slew of new colors that devotees then clamor to buy before they sell out.
 What's actually so great about the sweater?
 Chief among its high points is its versatility.
 "The Ottoman Slouchy Tunic is a classic Free People piece that works with any style," Free People senior managing director of creative Ana Hartl told CNN Underscored.
 "The tunic can be paired in multiple ways, allowing for the customer to style it however she sees fit."